 Does the violation involve a failure to properly perform a 10 CFR 70.72 evaluation where the licensee failed to obtain a license amendment for the change?

 Does the violation represent a non-conservative error in a specification, computer program, design report, drawing, calculation, safety analysis, or other design document that adversely impacts nuclear safety (e.g., IROFS, criticality controls, radiological exposure of personnel, etc.…)?
+Consider the risk of the non-compliance in accordance with the Appendix B preface.

 Radiological Protection